jamesbrandscience/jamesbrandscience.github.io/research.md

 #### In prep

 * **Brand, J.**, & Monaghan, P. (In prep).
 Experimental diachronics: Predictors of lexical stability and change in language evolution.
-[CogSci poster]

 * **Brand, J.** (In prep).
 Predicting the age of acquisition of concepts from sensorimotor experience. [preview slides](https://jamesbrandscience.github.io/assets/LuCiD_090718.pdf)